Ghidra

 libLIEF.dylib can’t be opened because Apple cannot check it for malicious software

-libLIEF.dylib is self-signed and does not use an Apple certificate so it’s considered as coming from an unknown developer.
+libLIEF.dylib is self-signed and does not use an Apple certificate.
+Therefore, it is considered as coming from an unknown developer.

 You can address this issue in different ways:

-1. You can compile libLIEF.dylib by yourself and sign the compiled library with your certificate.
+1. You can compile libLIEF.dylib yourself and sign the compiled library with your certificate.

 2. You can add a security exception as described here: https://support.apple.com/guide/mac-help/apple-cant-check-app-for-malicious-software-mchleab3a043/mac